joton/reliontomotools/README.md

 # reliontomotools

-Complimentary tools for Subtomogram analysis in Relion tomo.
+Additional tools for subtomogram analysis in Relion tomo.

 ## Install